Run away, I've got to,

 - The Corrupter: The "protagonist" in "Sex Dwarf", given his repeated lines about "Luring disco dollys to a life of vice."

 - Cover Version: "Tainted Love", of course, but they also covered "Where Did Our Love Go" by The Supremes, "The Night" by The Four Seasons and "What?" by Judy Street.
+Prior to getting a record contract they also recorded a cover of "Paranoid".

 - Depraved Bisexual: The protagonist in "Sex Dwarf".
 At one point he alludes to having a foursome with the sex dwarf, a "disco dolly", and his dumb chauffeur.